davidcarlospc/hom/README.md

 - After a known interval (seconds), perform a pre-established number of repetitions

-# variables defined in the loop.ps1 file
+# Variables defined in the loop.ps1 file

 $DataPath = The directory path | Default value: "c:\exp"
 $Iterations = Number of repetitions | Default value: 9